Stories from Naoh’ra Rabntah

 Just Another Day

-“I’m just saying,” Rodney said, sipping his coffee, “if you keep letting Wade cook, we’re all gonna regret it eventually.”
+“I’m just saying,” Rodney said, sipping his coffee, “if you keep letting Jackson cook, we’re all gonna regret it eventually.”

 “Maybe they just weren’t strong enough,” Rodney quipped.